libp2p/specs/pubsub/gossipsub/gossipsub-v1.1.md

   address.
 If the number of peers in the same IP exceeds the threshold, then the value is the square of the surplus, otherwise it is 0.
 This is intended to make it difficult to carry out sybil attacks by using a small number of IPs.
 The parameter is mixed with a negative weight.

+The `TopicCap` function allows the application to specify an optional cap to the contribution to the score across all topics.

 #### Topic Parameter Calculation and Decay